Alkenes are unsaturated hydrocarbons containing carbon-carbon double bonds.

 Compounds containing two double bonds are simply called diene or alkadienes while compounds containing three, four, or many double bonds are called triene, tetraene, and polyene respectively.
 The compounds having alternate single and double bonds are called conjugated compounds.

-Alkane consists of sp2 hybridized double-bonded carbon atoms which are.
+Alkene consists of sp2 hybridized double-bonded carbon atoms.
 The σ-bond is formed by the overlapping of the SP2 hybrid orbitals, whereas the π- bond is generated by the lateral overlapping of the unhybridized Pz orbital of one carbon atom to another.
 The π bond is weaker than the σ- bond.

 There are two ways of naming alkanes.